0xPolygonMiden/air-script/docs/src/description/buses.md

 ## Bus integrity constraints

-In the integrity constraints section, we can insert and remove elements (as tuples of felts) into and from a bus.
+In the integrity constraints section or in evaluators, we can insert and remove elements (as tuples of felts) into and from a bus.
 In the following examples, `p` and `q` are respectively multiset and LogUp based buses.

 ```
 integrity_constraints {